flyway/flyway-play/README.md

 ![screenshot](/screenshot1.png)

 For existing schema, Flyway has a option called 'initOnMigrate'.
-This option is enabled when -Ddb.${dbName}.migration.initOnMigrate=true.
+This option is enabled when `-Ddb.${dbName}.migration`.initOnMigrate=true.
 For example,
 ```
 $ play -Ddb.default.migration.initOnMigrate=true